DSAI-Society-IIIT-Dharwad/Jaati-Ratnaalu/README.md

 A 2-3 hour hackathon project that scrapes live data, analyzes sentiment and topics using pre-trained AI models, and displays insights in a beautiful Next.js dashboard.

+# Mobile version also available

+A kotlin app present in the mobile-version branch.

 ## ✨ Features

 - 📡 Scrapes live Twitter data (or uses sample data)